treatmesubj/Tips-Tricks/Linux/Raspberry_Pi_Stuff/Pi0w_LCD_Stuff/fbcp-ili9341-SPI-Display-Pirate-Audio2.md

 signal.pause()
 ```

-And I want to have the above Python script already running in the background at boot, so utilizing `~/.bashrc`, upon boot and auto-login into `tty1`, I have `~/.bashrc` lazily send a [nohup](https://linuxhint.com/how_to_use_nohup_linux/) command to the `tmux` session to run the Python script in the background right away.
-And because it's `nohup`, it'll keep running even if I accidentally kill the `tmux` session and have to start a new one.
+And I want to have the above Python script already running in the background always, so upon boot and auto-login into `tty1`, I have `~/.bashrc` lazily send a [nohup](https://linuxhint.com/how_to_use_nohup_linux/) command to the `tmux` session to run the Python script in the background right away.
+And because it's `nohup`, it'll keep running even if I accidentally kill the `tmux` session.
 ```bash
 # if logged in as tty1, create and attach to a tmux session
 if [[ $(tty) == "/dev/tty1" ]]; then